Semantic Integrity Matters: Benchmarking and Preserving High-Density Reasoning in KV Cache Compression¶

 arXiv: 2502.01941

-Code: None (no public link provided)
+Code: None (No public link provided in the paper)

 Area: Model Compression / LLM Efficiency

-Keywords: KV cache compression, high-density reasoning, few-shot semantic unit, prefill-decoding separation, long-context generation
+Keywords: KV cache compression, high-density reasoning, few-shot semantic units, prefill-decoding separation, long-context generation

 TL;DR¶